snowsune/fops-bot/README.md

 Ok!
 Kinda half baked, but news for <@&1248737660315635754>s!

 I have added the `/register` and `/deregister` commands, they may be slightly buggy but my early testing says they worked mostly ok!
 I have some big plans tho and I just wanted to add a quick way right now for people to quickly join and leave when they wish. (dont want anyone being spammed unwillingly).

+## Changelog 3

+Thank you <@257599292343058433> for reporting this bug.

+Fixed in {{version}}
+- Deregistering will immediately kick your seat from the queue